French president urges Turkey to support Sweden's NATO bid - ExBulletin

 He hoped to prevent Ankara from vetoing their demands to join the transatlantic defense pact.

-Turkey warned this week that Sweden and Finland’s NATO membership process would only move forward if they addressed Ankara’s ‘security concerns’, a reference to NATO countries’ alleged sympathy.
-Northern Europe towards Kurdish militant groups.
+Turkey warned this week that Sweden and Finland’s NATO membership process would only move forward if they addressed Ankara’s ‘security concerns’ – a reference to the countries’ alleged sympathy Northern Europe towards Kurdish militant groups.

 “The president stressed the need to respect the sovereign choice of these two countries, which emerged from a democratic process and in response to changes in their security environment,” Macron’s office said after a phone call with Erdogan.